MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-secure-baseline.md

 The following cmdlet properties are for the *AzureStackOSConfigAgent* module.
 The module is installed during deployment.

 - `Get-AzsSecurity`  -Scope: <Local | PerNode | AllNodes | Cluster>
-- `Enable-AzsSecurity`   -Scope <Local | Cluster>
-- `Disable-AzsSecurity`  -Scope <Local | Cluster>

   - **Local** - Provides boolean value (true/False) on local node.
 Can be run from a regular remote PowerShell session.
   - **PerNode** - Provides boolean value (true/False) per node.
   - **Report** - Requires CredSSP or an Azure Stack HCI server using a remote desktop protocol (RDP) connection.
-    - AllNodes –Provides boolean value (true/False) computed across nodes-  requires CredSSP (when using remote PowerShell) or RDP connection.
+    - AllNodes – Provides boolean value (true/False) computed across nodes-  requires CredSSP (when using remote PowerShell) or RDP connection.
-    - Cluster  –Provides boolean value from ECE store.
+    - Cluster – Provides boolean value from ECE store.
 Interacts with the orchestrator and acts to all the nodes in the cluster, requires deployment authorization (PREFIX-ECESG) and either CredSSP (when using remote PowerShell) or RDP connection.

+- `Enable-AzsSecurity`   -Scope <Local | Cluster>
+- `Disable-AzsSecurity`  -Scope <Local | Cluster>
   - **FeatureName** - <CredentialGuard | DriftControl | DRTM | HVCI | SideChannelMitigation | SMBEncryption | SMBSigning | VBS>
     - Credential Guard
     - Drift Control